 Figure 11.
 Our ANTLER phase 1 clinical trial is designed to evaluate CB-010 in r/r B-NHL patients.
-The study consists of $two\ parts:\ Part\ A\ is\ a\ dose\ escalation\ with\ a\ 3+3\ design,\ with\ sequential,\ increasing\ single\ doses.\ Part\ B\ is\ an\ expansion$ portion where patients will receive CB-010 at the dose or doses determined in Part A. During dose escalation, our ANTLER trial also permits additional backfill patients to be treated concurrently at dose levels that have been deemed safe and well tolerated.
+The study consists of two parts: Part A is a dose escalation with a 3 + 3 design, with sequential, increasing single doses in patients with r/r B-NHL.
+Part B is the expansion portion where CB-010 is evaluated to determine the RP2D in second-line LBCL patients.

-ANTLER Phase 1 Trial Clinical Data for CB-010 at Dose Level 1
+ANTLER Phase 1 Trial Clinical Data for CB-010